 If you’re also having issues with the printer, you can try out the following methods to sort out printer problems.

 Before trying any of the given below methods, please make sure that the printer is properly connected to your Windows 10 PC and is switched on.

 Microsoft is aware that some Windows 10 users are having issues with printers.
 In order to help them, Microsoft has released a troubleshooter to detect and automatically fix most issues related to printers.

 Click here to download Windows 10 printer troubleshooter from Microsoft servers.
-After downloading it, double-click on the file to run it, select Printer from the list and then click Next button to begin the troubleshooting.
+After downloading it, double-click on the file to run it, select Printer from the list, and then click the Next button to begin the troubleshooting.
 It checks for: